wdporter/acim/text/5-healing-and-wholeness/index.md

 </p>

 ### expanded
-3.&emsp;There are two diametrically opposed ways of seeing your brother.
+3. There are two diametrically opposed ways of seeing your brother.
 <sup>2</sup>They [the ways of seeing your brother] must both be in your mind, because you are the perceiver.
 <sup>3</sup>They [the ways of seeing your brother] must also be in his [your brother’s mind], because you are perceiving him [your brother].
 <sup>4</sup>See him [your brother] through the Holy Spirit in his [your brother’s] mind, and you will recognise Him [the Holy Spirit] in yours [mind].
 <sup>5</sup>What you acknowledge in your brother you are acknowledging in yourself, and what you share you strengthen.

 ### substituted
-3.&emsp;There are two diametrically opposed ways of seeing your brother.
+3. There are two diametrically opposed ways of seeing your brother.
 <sup>2</sup>The ways of seeing your brother must both be in your mind, because you are the perceiver.
 <sup>3</sup>The ways of seeing your brother must also be in your-brother’s mind, because you are perceiving him [your brother].
 <sup>4</sup>See your brother through the Holy Spirit in your brother’s mind, and you will recognise the Holy Spirit in your mind.